 - Alcohol and painkillers.
 These are both depressants and can multiply their effects by slowing down the functioning and effectiveness of the central nervous system and accelerating liver problems.

-- Cocaine and heroin, known as a “speedball.”
+- Cocaine and heroin, when used together, are known as a “speedball.”
 Aside from the cutesy term, taking these simultaneously is incredibly dangerous.
-One is a stimulant; the other is a depressant.
+One is a stimulant, and the other is a depressant.
 Together they increase the risk of addiction and fatal overdose.

 - Combinations of various forms of opioids, known on the street as the “gray death.”
 Reports of this mixture of heroin, fentanyl, and other substances are growing.

 - Opioids and benzodiazepines.
-This combination is appearing at a high rate of the nation’s drug overdoses.
+This combination appears at a high rate of the nation’s drug overdoses.
 The two substances act on each other to cause significant health problems.

 The list of dangers of combining substances is long and alarming.
-Keep in mind that the dangers come not only from the effects of each drug but in the interactions between multiple substances.
+Remember that the risks come from the effects of each drug and the interactions between multiple substances.
 These interactions can make a bad situation into a tragic one.
 Dangers of combining substances include:

 - Brain damage